luanrramos/back-challenge-graphql/README.md

 3. What would you do differently if you were allocated more time

-- Focaria nas boas práticas de programação do back-end, incluindo Clean Architerure, Design Patterns e S.O.L.I.D.
+- Focaria nas boas práticas de programação do back-end, incluindo Clean Architecture, Design Patterns e S.O.L.I.D.